thefaketh30ne/grab-bag/README.md

 - Splash
 - Joker
 - Invisible Joker
+- Loyalty Card
+- Smiley Face
+- Scary Face
+- Torchlight

 ## Decks
-There are 4 decks in the latest update of the mod.
+There are 7 decks in the latest update of the mod.
+- Enhanced Deck
 - Gem Deck
 - Mathematical Deck
+- Modulo Deck
 - Negative Deck
 - Tech Deck
+- Waxen Deck

+## Enhancements
+As of the latest update, this mod contains 3 new enhancements.
+- River (and The River Tarot)
+- Wooden (and the Life Tarot)
+- Honey (and the Panacea Tarot)

+## Seals
+As of the latest update, this mod contains 3 new seals.
+- Dual (and the Dualism Tarot)
+- Fortune (and the Gambit Tarot)
+- Infinite (and the Lotus Tarot)